Skip to content

 To ensure reproducible runs:

-• record the Git version string embedded in the executable,
+• record the Git version string printed by the executables,

 • document compiler and MPI/OpenMP settings.